zembutsu/docs.docker.jp/engine/reference/commandline/volume_inspect.rst

    Usage: docker volume inspect [OPTIONS] VOLUME [VOLUME...]

-   Inspect one or more volumes
+   Return low-level information on a volume

      -f, --format=       Format the output using the given go template.
-     --help=false        Print usage
+     --help              Print usage

 ..
 Returns information about a volume.
 By default, this command renders all results in a JSON array.
 You can specify an alternate format to execute a given template for each result.
 Go’s text/template package describes all the details of the format.